Meet The Committee

 Phillip Croxson

-Chairman & Treasurer, Actor
+Treasurer, Actor

 Phillip was a founder member of Wychwood Players, appearing as the eponymous Gosforth in Gosforth’s Fete by Alan Ayckbourn in the old Beaconsfield Hall in 1997.